Lumpenproletariat: Usage by Marx and Engels

 According to historian Robert Bussard, Karl Marx and Friedrich Engels viewed the lumpenproletariat as:

 They used the term exclusively with negative connotations, although their works lack "consistent and clearly reasoned definition" of the term.
 They used the term in various publications "for diverse purposes and on several levels of meaning."

 Hal Draper suggested that the concept has its roots in Young Hegelian thought and possibly in G.W.F.
 Hegel's Elements of the Philosophy of Right.
 While Bussard believes that the idea was "at one and the same time, a hybrid of new social attitudes which crystallised in France, England and Germany, as well as an extension of more traditional, pre-nineteenth-century views of the lower classes."
 Bussard noted that they often used the term as a "kind of sociological profanity" and contrasted between it and "working and thinking" proletariat.
 According to Michael Denning by identifying the lumpenproletariat, "Marx was combating the established view that the entire working class was a dangerous and immoral element.
 He drew a line between the proletariat and the lumpenproletariat to defend the moral character of the former."

+And the above did not limit expressions on where the concept had originated.
+A graduate student argued the term was one of the end products of The 1789-1848 Struggle To Define The Concept Proletariat.
+This argument suggested the term proletariat was invented during the 509BCE-27BCE Republic of Rome by Cicero (106BCE-43BCE) as a concept reflecting a specific point in time during the earlier 753BCE-509BCE Kingdom of Rome wherein the synchronic word proletariat essentially meant the same idea as the synchronic words 'working class'.
+In later 18th Century France, this ahistorical synchronic view of the word was accepted and enhanced in the work of Montesquieu (1689-1755) in his 1748:(p527) work The Spirit Of Laws and also by Jean-Jacques Rousseau (1712-1778) in the 1762:(p95) work The Social Contract.
+This non-historical view of proletariat held until the 1789-1799 French Revolution when Journalist Gracchus Babeuf (1760-1797) used the term in one of his 1794 pamphlets, as a historical diachronic continuity, implying that the in struggle with a class above 'proletariat' no longer meant the same idea as 'working class' and so the fight over a diachrony and synchrony usage of proletariat began.